nabossha/ai-llms-txt/Documentation/ChangeLog/Index.rst

 .. code-block:: bash

-   composer require fgtclb/llms-txt
+   composer require web-vision/llms-txt

-Or install through the TYPO3 Extension Manager by searching for "llms_txt".

 After installation, the extension is ready to use with default settings.
-Visit ``/.well-known/llm.txt`` to see the generated content.
+Visit ?type=1699 or ?type=1701 or ``/.well-known/llms.txt`` if you have configured RouterEnhancers, to access the generated links.

 For detailed configuration options, see the Configuration section of this documentation.